-If you have trouble sitting, or share a home with someone who does, then you may have considered investing in a sit and stand stairlift.
+If you have trouble sitting or sharing a home with someone who does, then you may have considered investing in a sit-and-stand stairlift.
 These are ideal for homes where two people need help using the stairs, but both have slightly different requirements from the stairlift.
-Sit and stand stairlifts are designed to offer as much comfort and practicality for the user as possible.
-At Halton, our models come with a range of features to ensure safety, and are approved by the Arthritis foundation.
+Sit-and-stand stairlifts are designed to offer as much comfort and practicality for the user as possible.
+At Halton, our models come with a range of features to ensure safety and are approved by the Arthritis Foundation.

 Some circumstances (like the confines of a staircase, or the specific needs of a certain user, for example) call for a different type of stairlift or additional features, but at Halton, we’re always here to help guide you.
 Have further questions or queries about your current or future stairlift?
 Get in touch to chat with our friendly team on 0800 644 7766 to request a free Halton Stairlifts brochure, or to arrange your free no-obligation quote.